htang014/lcpp-compiler/README.md

 # lcpp-compiler
 A compiler from a toy "lcpp" language to LC3 assembly code.
-Please note that this program is not complete.

 ## Installation
 Ensure that you have the latest versions of git, GCC, flex, and bison.